-Wal-Mart’s comparable sales rise for 12th straight quarter
+Wal-Mart comparable sales beat estimates, margins dip

-Wal-Mart Stores Inc reported its 12th consecutive rise in quarterly comparable sales on Thursday, driven by an increase in the number of shoppers who visited stores and made purchases online.
+Wal-Mart Stores Inc on Thursday reported its 12th straight quarterly increase in comparable sales, but margins fell as the retailer continued to cut prices and invest in its e-commerce operations.Shares of Wal-Mart were down 2.4 per cent at $79.07 in premarket trading.

-Sales at U.S. stores open at least a year rose 1.8 per cent, excluding fuel, in the second quarter ended on July 31.
-Analysts polled by research firm Consesus Metrix had forecast a rise of 1.7 per cent.
+Wal-Mart said sales at U.S. stores open at least a year rose 1.8 per cent, excluding fuel price fluctuations.
+That is stronger than market expectations for a rise of 1.7 per cent, according to research firm Consensus Metrix.

+Net income attributable to Wal-Mart during the second quarter ended July 31 fell 23 per cent to $2.9-billion, or 96 per cents per share, from $3.7-billion, or $1.21 per share, a year earlier due to a loss from repurchasing debt after a bond tender offer.

+Excluding special items, earnings per share of $1.08 exceeded the analysts' average estimate of $1.07, according to Thomson Reuters I/B/E/S.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.